Liamb17/CodeInstitute-M1/README.md

 # UX

 ## Website owner business goals
 The purpose of this website is for B-Coding to present themselves and their brand as a website coding/design agency/business.
-The website is the best place for the business to showcase case studies to future clients and provide an easy to contact
+The website is the best place for the business to showcase existing customer case studies to future clients and provide an easy method for future customers to contact the business.

 ## User goals